Jewels in Our Genes: Breast Cancer Research Is All in the Family

 The incidence of breast cancer increases with age and is highest among white women.
 However, African-American women are more likely to die from breast cancer than any other group.
 Some of the reasons for this include later stage diagnoses, more aggressive tumors and earlier onset of disease, making treatment and survivorship more difficult.

 While not the primary risk factor for getting breast cancer, family history does play a role in some cases.
-Veronica Meadows-Ray, a Buffalo, N.Y. resident, is a breast cancer survivor and a member of the Witness Project, a nationwide breast cancer information program housed at Roswell Park Cancer Institute that specifically targets at-risk African-American women primarily through faith-based institutions.
+Veronica Meadows-Ray, a Buffalo, N.Y. resident, is a breast cancer survivor and a member of the Witness Project, a nationwide breast cancer information program housed at Roswell Park Comprehensive Cancer Center that specifically targets at-risk African-American women primarily through faith-based institutions.

 “My personal interest in the realm of cancer education and advocacy started with my first experience with cancer more than 35 years ago when my mother was diagnosed with first colon cancer, and then breast cancer at the age of 68,” said Veronica.
 “I was also diagnosed with breast cancer in 2007.
 Other members in my family, including another aunt and several cousins, have developed breast cancer, which obviously continues to bring great concern.”